Cybersecurity

 Mitigating the Risks

-During emergencies that may take the staff out of the office, the first thing an IT department should ensure is that employees are prepared and understand the risks of working remotely.
+During emergencies that may require staff to leave the office, an IT department should first ensure that employees are prepared and understand the risks of working remotely.

 “It is always best practices to anticipate remote workers and have policies, procedures, and governance to help mitigate risk,” said LouMorentin, VP of compliance and risk management for Cerberus Sentinel.